nataliakukula/javascript-training/README.md

 # javascript-training
-A set of brain teasers gathered from the we
+A set of easy Javascript algoriths from different sources.

+Each file has the istrunctions and fuction that I wrote to solve the problem, therefore use the readme file to try to solve it yourself first!